ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

 Luminance, lightness, luma and value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our eyes catch the "brightness" or "lightness" of an image more accurately than its colors.
-Therefore, it can be beneficial, for example, to reduce noise on the lightness agressively even if this slightly degrades color accuracy.
+Therefore, it can be beneficial, for example, to reduce noise on the lightness more agressively than on the colors, or to preserve lightness when transforming colors.

 Yet how bright does an image or pixel look ?